Weeds with purple flowers are much more common than you might think.

 Or maybe you’re trying to learn how these weeds affect your plants and what you should do with them to protect your yard.

-If you have weeds with purple flowers growing in your yard, it could be one of the following:
+If you have weeds with purple flowers growing in your yard, it could be one from our list.

 There are many different types of weeds with purple flowers that may be showing up in your garden.